- > CSR (Corporate Social Responsibility)

 In our Tokyo HQ we have established an “Emergency Response Team” led directly by our CEO, Sunao Manabe.
 As a company we have taken numerous measures to prevent the spread of the infection, taking into consideration the views of the Japanese government, governments in countries where we have affiliates, and other experts.

-Daiichi Sankyo Group employees and contractors who work in countries or regions where the infection has rapidly expanded, and who are able to work from home, are being proactively encouraged to do so.
+In countries or regions where the infection rapidly expanded and/or is still pervasive, Daiichi Sankyo Group employees and contractors who are able to work from home are being proactively encouraged to do so.
 Given the nature of our work, it is not possible for everyone to work remotely.
 We share immense appreciation for our colleagues dedicated to ensuring the continuous and safe supply of our medicines who continue to serve our patients working hard in our manufacturing and packaging sites globally.
-We have also ceased face-to-face interactions with customers, healthcare providers, and other business associates as much as possible in addition to continuing to adhere to the extensive travel restrictions that we had already put into place over the previous several weeks in support of the global effort to limit exposure to the virus.
+We have still ceased face-to-face interactions with customers, healthcare providers, and other business associates as much as possible in addition to continuing to adhere to the extensive travel restrictions in the countries and regions mentioned above.

 Our affiliates globally have also established a wide variety of supportive programs and activities to help our employees and consultants as we all navigate through this crisis.